behroozbc/project/slidev/slides.md

 # Limitations
 <v-clicks>

-- Time constraints
+- Time constraints.
-- Conversion issues from Music XML to CSV
+- Conversion issues from Music XML to CSV.
-- Lack of comprehensive musical information
+- Lack of background in music.

 </v-clicks>
 ---